demisto/content/Packs/PrismaCloudCompute/Scripts/PrismaCloudComputeComplianceTable/README.md

-Iterate over EnrichedComplianceIssue information in the context data and add the important keys to a table under PrismaCloudCompute.ComplianceTable.
+Iterate over EnrichedComplianceIssue information in the context data and add the important keys to a table under PrismaCloudCompute.ComplianceTable or a provided grid id.

 ## Script Data